yutawatabe/python_environment_test/README.md

 Before you begin, ensure you have the following installed on your system:

 1. **Git**: To clone the repository.
-2. **Python**: Make sure Python is installed.
-You don't need the exact version specified by the project; `uv` will handle that.
-3. **VSCode**: The recommended code editor for this project.
+2. **VSCode**: The recommended code editor for this project.
-4. **Python Extension for VSCode**: This extension provides features like linting, debugging, and IntelliSense.
+3. **Python Extension for VSCode**: This extension provides features like linting, debugging, and IntelliSense.

 ### Install Git
 If Git is not installed, you can download and install it from [here](https://git-scm.com/downloads).

-### Install Python
-If Python is not installed, you can download and install it from [here](https://www.python.org/downloads/).
-You don't need the exact version specified by the project; `uv` will handle that.

 ### Install VSCode
 If VSCode is not installed, you can download and install it from [here](https://code.visualstudio.com/).